Approximate Universal Relations for Neutron Stars and Quark Stars: Extensions of Universality in General Relativity

 \subsection{Non-barotropic Equations of State}

 Can non-barotropic equations of state affect the degree of universality of the I-Love-Q relations~\cite{Martinon:2014uua}?
 So far, we have focused on barotropic equations of state, i.e.~those in which the stellar pressure is given purely in terms of the stellar density.
 This choice is suitable to model cold ($T \lesssim 10^9$K) and compact (relativistic) stars.
 However, the equation of state for hot ($T \gtrsim 10^{11}$K) proto-neutron stars is known to be non-barotropic.
 In particular, roughly 200--500ms after the bounce during gravitational collapse, a proto-neutron star enters a ``quasi-stationary'' phase, in which the stellar evolution can be modeled as a sequence of equilibrium configurations~\cite{Pons:1998mm,Pons:2000xf,Pons:2001ar,Fischer:2009af}.
 During this phase, the stellar radius contracts from 30--40km to 10--15km.
 Initially, proto-neutron stars have large entropy gradients that become smoothed out by neutrino emission~\cite{Pons:1998mm}.
 During the quasi-stationary phase, dynamical and secular instabilities are suppressed due to the high temperature and slow rotation relative to the mass-shedding limit~\cite{Martinon:2014uua}.
+Non-perturbative equations of state for quark matter may also be non-barotropic in the low temperature regime, as suggested by Canfora \et~\cite{Canfora:2016xnc} based on lattice calculations~\cite{Bhagwat:2003vw,Parappilly:2005ei}.

 The first study of the universal relations in proto-neutron stars was that of Martinon \et~\cite{Martinon:2014uua}.
 This reference extended the Hartle-Thorne formalism and constructed slowly-rotating or tidally-deformed proto-neutron star solutions in the quasi-stationary phase with non-barotropic equations of state.
 Such equations of state require pressure to be determined not only from the density, but also from the entropy and the lepton fraction, which need to be determined by solving transport equations~\cite{Camelio:2016fan}.
 Martinon \et~\cite{Martinon:2014uua} used GM3NQ non-barotropic profiles, which are a sequence of radial profiles of energy, pressure, lepton fraction and entropy~\cite{Pons:1998mm,Pons:2000xf,Pons:2001ar}.
 Such profiles are based on a non-barotropic equation of state derived using the mean-field approach with finite temperature, and are constructed by solving relativistic equations for neutrino transport and nucleon-meson coupling under a spherically symmetric background spacetime with a neutron-star baryonic mass of $1.6M_\odot$.